-We can supply Para’kito all natural mosquito repellant products through one of our suppliers Optica Life accessories.
+We can supply Para’kito all-natural mosquito repellant products through one of our suppliers, Optica Life accessories.

 A growing number of people are searching for an alternative to traditional chemical-based repellents to avoid being bitten by reducing attractiveness to mosquitoes.
-King tides, heavy rain and warm temperatures are perfect for mosquito breeding as breeding sites for egg laying requires just a few cms of still water.
+King tides, heavy rain and warm temperatures are perfect for mosquito breeding as breeding sites for egg-laying requires just a few cms of still water.

-Of the 3,000 species of mosquitoes three species of mosquitoes carry those particularly known to spread human diseases such as malaria, encephalitis, yellow fever and dengue fever.
+Of the 3,000 species of mosquitoes, three species of mosquitoes carry those known to spread human diseases such as malaria, encephalitis, yellow fever and dengue fever.
 Controlling environmental heath can reduce this impact such as those undertaken by the Sydney Olympic Park Authority with aerial and ground spraying to the suburban backyard measures such as removing water retaining unused pots and tyres, covering wheelbarrows, gutter and drain maintenance, so water runs freely as mosquitoes breed in stagnant, standing freshwater

 While vaccines are available for some diseases (e.g. yellow fever and Japanese encephalitis, Ross river virus) and chemoprophylaxis medicine can help prevent malaria, everyone should use repellents and other general protective measures to avoid bites.